Janis-Rullis-IT/sql/mysql/Strict-disable.md

 SELECT id, COUNT(name) AS c FROM apples
 HAVING c >= 1;
 ```
 > Error Code: 1140.
-In aggregated query without GROUP BY, expression #1 of SELECT list contains nonaggregated column 'panelapi_db.questions.id'; this is incompatible with sql_mode=only_full_group_by
+In aggregated query without GROUP BY, expression #1 of SELECT list contains nonaggregated column 'my_db.apples.id'; this is incompatible with sql_mode=only_full_group_by

 ```sql
 SET sql_mode='STRICT_TRANS_TABLES'